oracle-livelabs/database/datapump-x-platform-migration/03-XTTS_PreChecks/XTTS_PreChecks.md

   ```
 ![DBTIMEZONE](./images/DBTIMEZONE.png " ")

-In our example source and target databases are in different timezones.
+You'll see, in our example source and target databases are in different timezones.
 This might cause issues when your source database tables have columns with "__TimeStamp with Local Time Zone__ (TSLTZ)".
 You can execute the next query to see if the source database uses these data types:

   ```
     <copy>